Medically reviewed by Drugs.com. Last updated on May 2, 2023.

 Symptoms of rosacea commonly come and go in cycles, often triggered by substances and situations that make the face flush.
 By seeking medical help early and adhering to medical treatments, you can improve your skin condition and perhaps stop, or reverse, the progress of this condition.

-There is no way to prevent rosacea, but the symptoms can be reduced by recognizing these common triggers: hot drinks, alcohol, spicy foods, stress, sunlight, extreme heat or cold.
+Although a recent study found fewer cases of rosacea among people who drank caffeinated coffee, there is no proven way to prevent rosacea.
+The symptoms may be reduced by recognizing these common triggers: hot drinks, alcohol, spicy foods, stress, sunlight, extreme heat or cold.
 These conditions increase blood flow and cause the small blood vessels in the face to widen (dilate).
 If you have rosacea, try to identify your particular triggers and either modify them or avoid them entirely.

 To cleanse and moisturize your face, you should select facial products that do not burn, sting, irritate or cause redness when they are applied.
 You should wash your face with lukewarm water and a mild soap, using your fingertips to apply the soap gently.
 You should avoid toners, astringents, scrubs, exfoliating agents and products that contain alcohol or acetone.
 Hydroxy acids and tretinoin (for example, Retin A) may sensitize the skin to sun and can worsen rosacea.